dilonboojwah/transcript-summarization-bot/README.md

 ### **Transcript Submission and Summarization**
 - Accepts file uploads (PDF and TXT formats)
-- Sends transcript data to the OpenAI API for summarization
+- Sends transcript data to OpenAI API for summarization
 - Integrates OpenAI's API to generate structured and formatted summaries for submitted transcripts

 ### **Library Management**
-- Stores both original transcripts and summaries in Supabase
+- Stores original transcripts and summaries in Supabase
-- Displays past transcripts and summaries in a visually appealing library
+- Displays past transcripts and summaries in a library
-- Allows users to download original files and delete unwanted summaries
+- Allows users to download original files and delete summaries

 ### **Dynamic Summary Details**
 - Each summary is displayed on a separate page with formatted text and relevant metadata (word count, date uploaded, etc.)